 We think this outfit came with white daisy sandals.

-The dress has been found with different silver brocade patterns.
+Sindy's gorgeous silver brocade dress has also been found with different patterns.